MILJØ370 Internship in Environmental Sciences

 About this course

-The course provides an opportunity to gain work experience in a relevant business with issues in environmental sciences, where students and businesses will benefit mutually from the experience.
+The course provides an opportunity to gain work experience in a relevant business with issues in environmental sciences and radioactivity, where students and businesses will benefit mutually from the experience.
 The student will take part in, and link accumulated theoretical and practical knowledge to the company's activity.

 Learning outcome